-Maybe you’re a lot like me…You went to church last Sunday.
-You heard a great teaching on God’s Word.
-You loved the music.
-You even had a few moments to connect with friends.
+Maybe you’re a lot like me…You go to church on Sunday.
+You hear great teaching on God’s Word.
+You love the music.
+You even have a few moments to connect with friends.
 BUT what did you do with the “church stuff” after you pulled out of the parking lot?

 Let me be honest, as we pull out of the parking lot, our conversation can often sound like this, “That was a really good lesson today.
 I enjoyed that new song, did you?
 I’m glad to hear Sarah (fictitious name) is coming through her chemo better than expected.”
 Nothing bad was said here, yet to a passer-by would they know we went to a church that teaches Jesus or would it sound like we were talking about an exhilarating business conference or a concert we attended on Friday?

 What if our after-church conversations were more about Jesus and caring for church family than about what made it feel good for us.
 Maybe it would sound something like this. “ Hey!
 That passage in 1 Peter1:3-11 that Pastor taught on showed me how merciful God is.
 I am so ungrateful sometimes, I need to thank God for what He did for me.
 Plus I need to be more merciful to others.
 What did you learn about God today?
 I learned that my God is so BIG that He has given me an inheritance that can never go away” What a HOPE that gives me.
 Oh, and I spoke to Sarah.
 She’s meeting with her doctor about a new treatment for her cancer.
 We prayed for the doctor’s wisdom and God’s healing for her.
 Let’s continue to pray for Sarah and I’ll send her a notecard this week.”

 OK, so let’s you and I make those changes on Sunday.